dy/wavefont/readme.md

 </script>
 ```

-## Faces
+## Font-faces

-Font-faces provide various size/range balance, you can include one or all and use _unicode-range_ to select the right one.
+Wavefont provides font-faces with various size/range balance, you can include one or multiple.

 Face 									| Size 	| Values 				| Characters		| Value → character
 ---|---|---|---|---